Syncano/syncano-cli/docs/custom_sockets/examples/advanced.md

     Above response is one-to-one to the response provided by Mailgun.

-    Now lets send an e-mail!
+    Now let's send an e-mail!

     Run: